 Be selective about this.
 Maybe just the kids individually, the kids together and the whole family together.

 Young babies can be so unpredictable and generally need a much longer shoot with time for settling and feeding.
 Personally, when it came to mini-sessions, I only took babies who could sit unaided.

-- Whilst I’m a big advocate of over-delivering in terms of images, do not do this for mini-sessions.
+Whilst I’m a big advocate of over-delivering in terms of images, do not do this for mini-sessions.
 If you say you’re going to let them choose from 10 edited images of your choice then stick to that.

 Yes, hold back on what they get for their money in terms of images but NOT on service.
 Make the whole experience seamless with respect to booking, communication, organisation, the shoot itself, delivery of images and follow-up.

 Send them a voucher with credit to spend on a full shoot experience with you.
 Make sure you put an expiry on that.

 And, if you’re willing, friend them on Facebook and keep in touch that way too.
 Not everyone likes to have clients as friends on social media but it’s a very powerful way of staying top of mind - I love it!

 Let me know in the comments if you have any questions about mini-sessions.